0

 Anyway, as I mentioned above, they have 3 rowers to choose from in their current lineup.

-The RW900 is the highest-end model, the RW600 is the entry-level model, and the RW700 we’re here to go over now falls right smack in the middle.
+The New RW900 is their highest-end model, the New RW600 is their entry-level model, and the New RW700 we’re here to go over now falls right smack in the middle.

 Pros